SrijanBadhya/Debsoc/Running the PES Debsoc.md

 juniors are unaware that they even have the right to judge, so make sure you always give them the option to.

+Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.

 Avoid disclosing the exact number of sessions the cutoff was, because people might think that that is the expectation for them, and be dissuaded from attending many.